-Finland’s Presidency will carry on the work to increase the transparency of Council legislative documents.
-To enhance the transparency of documents discussed in interinstitutional trilogue negotiations, the Council will need to cooperate with the European Parliament and the European Commission.
+Finland’s Presidency is carrying on the work to increase the transparency of Council legislative documents.
+To enhance the transparency of documents discussed in interinstitutional trilogue negotiations, the Council needs to cooperate with the European Parliament and the European Commission.

 More public discussions in the Council

-The Council always meets in public when it discusses or votes draft legislative acts.
-At the Council meetings to be held during Finland’s Presidency, more of the discussions on other topics will also be public.
+The Council always meets in public when it discusses draft legislative acts.
+At the Council meetings held during Finland’s Presidency, more of the discussions on other topics are also being made public.

-Finland will be the first presidency to incorporate the new strategic agenda for 2019–2024 into the work of the Council.
-In this context, the various configurations of the Council will discuss ways to enhance EU action over the next few years.
+Finland is the first presidency to incorporate the new Strategic Agenda for 2019–2024 into the work of the Council.
+In this context, the various configurations of the Council are discussing ways to enhance EU action over the next few years.
 There are good reasons for making these discussions public, as it is important that citizens should have access to them.

 Increasing openness and transparency

-A new European Parliament and Commission will take office, providing an opportunity for a joint discussion of concrete measures to increase transparency during the coming legislature.
-Finland will organise an expert seminar on this theme in Brussels on Tuesday 24 September.
-This event will be open to the public.
+With a new European Parliament and Commission taking office, there is an opportunity for a joint discussion of concrete measures to increase transparency during the coming legislature.
+Finland organised an expert seminar on this theme in Brussels on Tuesday 24 September.
+This event was open to the public.

 Open, active and clear communication

-Finland’s Presidency aims to ensure open, professional, reliable, fast and interesting communications.
+Finland’s Presidency aims to ensure open, professional, reliable and fast communications.
 The purpose is to ensure that citizens, media and stakeholders have better access to information concerning preparatory work and decisions on public affairs.
-Decisions and their motivation, and the processes by which decisions are reached, will be the subject of open communication.
-The entire Finnish Government will be involved in the communication effort.
+Decisions and their motivation, and the processes by which decisions are reached, are the subject of open communication.
+The entire Finnish government is involved in the communication effort.

 The communication channels used by the Presidency are user-friendly, multilingual, and tailored to users’ needs.
 Web services are easy to access and available to everyone.
-Particular attention will be paid to communicating in clear, jargon-free language.
+Particular attention is paid to communicating in clear, jargon-free language.

 Transparency in lobbying political decision-makers

-Finland’s Permanent Representation to the EU will publish information on all meetings of the Permanent Representative and her deputy with lobbyists.
+Finland’s Permanent Representation to the EU is publishing information on all meetings of the Permanent Representative and her deputy with lobbyists.
 The Permanent Representation requires all lobbyists to sign up to the EU transparency register.

-The Finnish Government will publish information on all EU-related meetings between its ministers and lobbyists during the Presidency.
+The Finnish government is publishing information on all EU-related meetings between its ministers and lobbyists during the Presidency.